SherG/cool-iron/blog/amazon-department-stores.md

 Seriously, the leakers aren't describing anything fundamentally different than Hointer, so they may as well have code-named the project: Shouraboura.

 There are some odd, pedestrian details included in the leak.
 After customers scan QR codes, "then associates in the store" would "gather the items and place them in fitting rooms."
-Come on.
-Salespeople have been hand-gathering garments and carrying them to fitting rooms since the 1800s.
+Gathering garments and hand-carrying them to fitting rooms is very 1800s.
 Amazon's not going to do that.
 They'll use something similar to Shouraboura's automated delivery system.

 Remember that qualifier: